OpenZFS Capacity Calculator

 The RAIDZ example used VirtualBox with virtual 18TB disks that hold exactly 18,000,000,000,000 bytes.
 Real disks won't have such an exact physical capacity; the 8TB disks in my TrueNAS system hold 8,001,563,222,016 bytes.
 If you run through these calculations on a real system with physical disks, I recommend checking the exact disk and partition capacity using gpart or something similar.

 We took a shortcut with the dRAID example because we didn't need to include swap space.
-We used truncate to create spares files to mimic 8TB disks.
+We used truncate to create sparse files to mimic 8TB disks.
 The syntax for the dRAID example is below:

 sudo truncate -s 8TB /var/tmp/disk{0..39}